What is Plan-led maintenance?

 Imagine a Formula 1 car, racing into the pits, only for the tires not to be ready, or the wrong tires in place, or a person missing; it would doubtless be disastrous in such a margin-driven sport.
-To get to the slick pit stops we see, they have re-engineered their process, so that instructions and work, flow seamlessly through the task, allowing optimum efficiency.
+Achieving the slick pit stops we see today didn’t ‘magically’ happen.
+They had a plan, have re-engineered their process, so that instructions and work, flow seamlessly through the task, allowing optimum efficiency.
+And after every race, performance reviews are conducted - to learn.

-Although we don’t require the same micro-second accuracy, we need similar clarity of instructions and control.
-BPR, in our world is about re-wiring the organisation to develop a system design whereby process and control engages your people more proactively in deploying maintenance, ultimately making it cheaper.
+Although rail does not require the same micro-second accuracy, we need similar clarity of instructions and control.
+BPR, in our world is about adding a layer of sophistication into the pre-input planning process and ‘re-wiring’ the organisation to develop a workflow design whereby process and control engages your people more proactively in deploying maintenance, ultimately making it cost competitive.

 We call this approach ‘Plan-led’ Maintenance.